-Pfizer, Modern, Astra-Zeneca, Johnson & Johnson, mRNA vs. viral vector vaccines…unless you’ve been living on the moon during the Covid pandemic, and unless you’re a medical professional, you’ve probably learned more about immunizations in the past year or so than you ever cared to know.
+Pfizer, Modern, Astra-Zeneca, Johnson & Johnson, mRNA vs. viral vector vaccines…unless you’ve been living on the moon during the Covid pandemic, and unless you’re a medical professional, you’ve probably learned more about immunizations than you ever cared to know.
 That’s okay.
 Our brains don’t fill up.

 So in keeping with this timely concept, I’d like to offer six ways that you can protect your marriage against the ill of infidelity.